 RIST members from all over the world have been streaming content over the Internet as part of interoperability demonstrations.
 An example of such a demonstration is the below one from VidTrans 2019.

 RIST is already deployed in commercial operations.
-One user of the technology is Mankin Media, who built their contribution services over the public Internet using RIST.
+One user of the technology is Mankin Media, who built their contribution services in the US over the public Internet using RIST.
+Another example is PROLANE, a broadcast services company providing managed video contribution services over the public internet in the Middle East.

 RIST Profiles and Capabilities